bosbec/mobileresponseDocs/services/injuryDoc.md

 **Overview**

-* On initialization, the user adds a alias, status, priority, group and a message.
+* On initialization, the user adds a , group and a message.
-* The information is sent to the group in Bosbec application.
+* The information is sent to the injury incident management group.
-* As this incident is unspecified there are several optional steps.
+* There are several optional steps that can be performed:
+  * Request check-in (= call to a meeting, in most cases)
+  * Appoint a moderator (= a person tasked with folloing up the injury incident ticket through a form.
+Ticket alias is set in this form)
+  * Update incident (= send a message to a group, and set/update status and priority)
   * Start group chat
-  * Create tasklist
   * Close group chat
-  * Update incident
+  * Close incident
-* In every step the user has the ability to send information to a selected group.
+  * Order report
-* A log of all incoming updates will be kept and can later be exported.
+* A log of all updates will be kept and can later be exported.
 * Incidents can be either "Open" or "Closed".
 The two different states are shown separately on the left side of this view.

 **Start**

-* The process can be started through this user interface, or by messaging in to a predefined app user.
+* The process can be started through this user interface.
+* Alternatively, it can be started by messaging "injury" to a predefined app user, which will send a form back to you with the start questions.

 **Statuses**